iomelchenko/mystery_lunch/README.md

 * Vue.js framework with grid instead of JQuery Datatables

 ### TODO
-* implement PG full text search for search by user_name/department
+implement PG full text search for search by user_name/department
 (since sql filter `user.name ILIKE :search OR department.name ILIKE :search` can be slow on some amount of data);
-* use `I18n` for translations in the codebase;

-Thank you for reading this file to the end :)